-Results: Due to COVID-19, a spring 2021 Arbor Day celebration was not held.
-However, we had an inperson Arbor Day celebration on October 16, 2021.
-This is outside the timeframe of this report and will be reported on at the next year's update.
-However, we successfully sought and received the input and involvement of LFUCG Urban Forestry, UK Urban ForestInitiative (UFI), UK Facilities Management and others in planning for the annual Arbor Day/Party for the Planet celebration.
+Results: An in-person Arbor Day celebration was held October 16, 2021.
+Educational programming was focused in the Kentucky Children's Garden and we documented 1,726 participants on this day of free admission, thanks to our Sponsor LG&E/Kentucky Utilities.
+We successfully sought and received the input and involvement of LFUCG Urban Forestry, UK Urban Forestlnitiative (UFI), UK Facilities Management and others in planning and executing this annual celebration.